-Nitrates present in soil can be corrosive to copper tubing at concentrations greater than 7.4 mg/kg.
-The tested sample possess a nitrate concentration of 14 mg/kg.
+Nitrates present in soil can be corrosive to copper tubing at concentrations greater than 50 mg/kg.
+The tested sample possesses a nitrate concentration of 44 mg/kg.
 Based on this test result, the on-site soils are not considered to be corrosive to copper pipe.

-Since SCG does not practice in the area of corrosion engineering, we recommend that the client contact a corrosion engineer to provide a more thorough evaluation.
+Since SCG does not practice in the area of corrosion engineering, we recommend that the client contact a corrosion engineer to provide a more thorough evaluation of these test results.